-The moon moves eastward in front of the constellations of the Zodiac from night to night.
-Once it has moved onward away from Leo, you can always use the bowl of the Big Dipper to find your way to Regulus.
+As the moon continues to move from night to night, shifting eastward in front of the constellations of the zodiac, it’ll move onward away from Leo.
+How can you find Regulus then?
+One way is to look for the stars of the Sickle.
+Another way is to use the bowl of the Big Dipper to find your way to Regulus.

-Regulus is the only bright star to reside almost squarely on the ecliptic – the Earth’s orbital plane projected onto the sphere of stars.
+Regulus is the only bright star to reside almost squarely on the ecliptic, that is, Earth’s orbital plane projected onto the sphere of stars.
 Regulus coincided with the summer solstice point some 4,300 years ago.
-In our time, the sun has its annual conjunction with Regulus on or near August 23, or about two months after the summer solstice – or alternatively, one month before the autumn equinox.
+In our time, the sun has its annual conjunction with Regulus on or near August 23, or about two months after the summer solstice, or alternatively, one month before the autumn equinox.
 Regulus will mark the autumn equinox point some 2,100 years into the future.

-Four years ago, in 2012, Regulus reached a place on the Zodiac where it was precisely 150o east of the March equinox point (and 30o west of the September equinox point).
-Before that juncture, Regulus and the March equinox point were a little less than 150o apart, and Regulus and the September equinox point were a little more than 30o apart.
-For some astrologers, this instant at which Regulus was precisely 30o west of the September equinox point marked the end of the Age of Pisces and the beginning of the Age of Aquarius.
+Eight years ago, in 2012, Regulus reached a place on the zodiac where it was precisely 150 degrees east of the March equinox point (and 30 degrees west of the September equinox point).
+Before that juncture, Regulus and the March equinox point were a little less than 150 degrees apart, and Regulus and the September equinox point were a little more than 30 degrees apart.
+For some astrologers, this instant at which Regulus was precisely 30 degrees west of the September equinox point marked the end of the Age of Pisces and the beginning of the Age of Aquarius.
 Click here to find out why.

-Whether you enjoy the arcane speculation on the Royal Star Regulus and the Age of Aquarius – or not – that star near tonight’s moon has visually given definition to the ecliptic and the Zodiac since time immemorial!
+Whether you enjoy the arcane speculation on the Royal Star Regulus and the Age of Aquarius – or not – that star now close to the moon has given definition to the ecliptic and the zodiac since time immemorial!

 Bottom line: Regulus is the brightest star in the constellation Leo the Lion.
-The moon can help you find it – and maybe the planets Jupiter and Venus – on the night of July 7, 2016.
+The moon can help you find it.